 Intentional Violation of Company Policy and/or Collection Laws

 Despite our best efforts in hiring, training, and taking care of an employee, sometimes good people make bad choices.
 When we determine a collector has intentionally violated company policy and/or any collection laws, we immediately terminate that collector.
-We have a zero-tolerance policy when it comes to intentional violation of company policy and/or collection laws.
+We have a zero-tolerance policy when it comes to the intentional violation of company policy and/or collection laws.
 We can’t give people a second chance when they intentionally violate our trust.

 Accidental Violation of Company Policy and/or Collection Laws

 We understand that people will occasionally make mistakes, and we handle these situations on a case-by-case basis.
-Unfortunately, collection industry has stiff consequences for mistakes.
+Unfortunately, the collection industry has stiff consequences for mistakes.
 Sometimes the consequences for an employee can also be stiff, even if the mistake was accidental.
 Our employees know this.
-Our employees understand the strict and litigious nature of the collection industry, and of the pitfalls that come with the job.
+Our employees understand the strict and litigious nature of the collection industry and the pitfalls that come with the job.
 We make them aware of the risks and potential penalties of being a collector immediately after we hire them.

-An accidental violation can result in severe disciplinary action; however, we use our best judgment and administer an appropriate response based on the unique conditions of the situation.
+An accidental violation can result in severe disciplinary action.
+However, we use our best judgment and administer an appropriate response based on the unique conditions of the situation.

-An important note here: In an instance where a single employee has had multiple accidental violations, we might take this as an indicator that this employee may not be a good fit for this industry.
-If this is the case we will terminate that employee.
+An important note here: in an instance where a single employee has had multiple accidental violations, we might take this as an indicator that this employee may not be a good fit for this industry.
+If this is the case, we will terminate that employee.
 Again, we analyze the situation in as much detail as possible before we make a final decision.

 No Violation of Company Policy and/or Collection Laws

 Consumers are capable of trying anything to get out of paying a debt, even after we tell them we record all of our calls.
 Some consumers will even resort to making outlandish claims about a collector's conduct.
-If after a thorough investigation, we determine a complaint has absolutely no merit, we will close our investigation and update the result as: No Violation Found.
-In these situations, we notify the collector of the complaint, discuss any possible techniques that might help them diffuse a similar situation in the future, compliment them on the good work they did in following our policies, procedures, and collection laws, and discuss the next appropriate collection action.
+If, after a thorough investigation, we determine a complaint has absolutely no merit, we will close our investigation and update the result as: No Violation Found.
+In these situations, we notify the collector of the complaint, discuss any possible techniques that might help them defuse a similar situation in the future, compliment them on the good work they did in following our policies, procedures, and collection laws, and discuss the next appropriate collection action.

-We conduct thorough internal investigation of all consumer complaints.
+We conduct thorough internal investigations of all consumer complaints.
 If we believe an individual situation warrants your involvement, we will immediately contact you to discuss the situation.
 We will then work with you through the entire process to ensure you are 100% satisfied with the outcome.
 We recognize that our working with you helps instill confidence in our operation.
 Doing this allows the two of us to have a productive relationship for many years to come.
 As the interaction between our organizations increases, you will get to know our highly qualified staff, our superior collection philosophy, and our specialized handling of complaints.

 We have always stressed the importance of handling any allegation immediately; we believe our measures expedite the process and enable us to resolve any situation quickly and fairly.
 Our management and staff are acutely aware of the negative impact of complaints made by the public; this negative impact reflects upon the entire collection industry as well as its clients.
-Accordingly, all North American Recovery employees receive special, and specific, ongoing training in order to prevent complaints.
+Accordingly, all North American Recovery employees receive special and specific ongoing training in order to prevent complaints.

 Since its inception, North American Recovery has never had its license suspended or had its doors closed for even one day due to censure for conduct (or any other reason), nor have we ever been asked to sign a cease-and-desist order or consent decree.
-You can have confidence that, when North American Recovery is collecting your accounts, we will do so in a professional, effective way, while reducing complaints.
+You can have confidence that, when North American Recovery is collecting your accounts, we will do so in a professional, effective way while reducing complaints.